 Coastal bluff overlooking Halifax Harbour entrance.

 York Redoubt National Historic Site is one of Halifax’s less busy but no less impressive pieces of history.
-It is a great place for a stroll, picnic, or adventure with the kids.
-It’s a great option for getting off the beaten path for a family-friendly getaway.
-It offers spectacular views of the mouth of Halifax Harbour, the lighthouse at McNabs Island and the Atlantic ocean.
+The park is great for a family-friendly getaway with spectacular views of Halifax Harbour, McNabs Island, and the Atlantic ocean.

 The walking trails go from the parking lot up to a lookout tower where you will have the best vantage point of the entire area.
 The walking trails used to extend down to the waterfront via a tunnel that has now been left in disrepair and closed.

 Aside from being a great spot to find the extensive information available about the site’s rich history, it also happens to be a fantastic place to enjoy the outdoors and take in some great views of the mouth of Halifax Harbour.
 There are plenty of great places to sit and watch the shipping traffic as it comes and goes from the vast Atlantic Ocean.